Henonicks/Guiding-Light-code/README.md

 ## Monitoring

-If you want to see what's going on with the bot, you can peek at the logs in `logging/<mode>/<logs type>_logs.log`.
+If you want to see what's going on with the bot, you can peek at the logs in `logging/<mode>/<logs type>_logs.log` or issue the `/logs` slashcommand.
 You can also use the `select.sh` script which `SELECT`s everything from a table.
 It takes two parameters: bot running mode (`dev` or `release`) and the table name.
 For example, you can do:

     ./select.sh dev jtc_vcs

 This will create a file in `database/select/dev`, called `jtc_vcs.md`.
-This is what is run to generate a file when an administrator runs `/select` (that is a guild command, so only one guild gets it, you don't have to worry about that).
+This is what is run to generate a file when an administrator runs `/select` (that, along with `/logging` is a guild command, so only one guild gets it, you don't have to worry about that).

 ## Extending the bot